DevExpress/testcafe/CONTRIBUTING.md

     npx gulp build
     ```

-You now have two options to install the package you built in the previous step:
+You now have two options to install TestCafe:

 -   `npm link` is a useful option for testers and most other users.
 This command creates a [symbolic link](https://en.wikipedia.org/wiki/Symbolic_link) (symlink) that lets you use TestCafe while you make changes to its code.